A Complete Guide To Panwali Kantha Trek

 If you choose to do the latter, take the shepherd trail on the left, going along the mountain ridge.
 It appears just before the Kedarnath entry barricades.
 The trail climbs up rather steeply through the sheds built for khachhars and horses.
 In a couple of minutes, you’ll be across the sheds and a few metres above the village.

 The stone-paved trail from here on is well-marked, as it is frequently used by the locals.
 The climb for the first 15 – 20 minutes is steep, until you come across a water tank on the left.
 From the tank, the trail ascends gently.

 After hiking for around 30 minutes, you come across a motorable road.
 Sonprayag is one kilometre from here.
 Triyugi is still 4 km away.
-Stick to the right side for a couple of metres.
-After this, spot a hiking trail in the corner, where the road takes a U-turn.
+Stick to the right side for a couple of meters.
+After this, spot a hiking trail on the corner, where the road takes a U-turn.
 A yellow board that says “Triyugi Narayan walkway – 4 km” in the local language marks this spot.